Best daily deals

 You can see the rough texture and visible seams, none of which contribute to comfort.

 The Minor III fit leaves a lot of room for improvement.
-Sure, many companies copy Apple, but the worse sin is copying Apple badly.
-The AirPods has a notoriously loose fit, which does not suit everyone.
+Sure, many companies copy Apple, but the worst sin is copying Apple badly.
+The AirPods have a notoriously loose fit, which does not suit everyone.
 With that said, at least the glossy plastic of the AirPods has a good level of finish and tends to stick to warm skin somewhat.
 The Minor III earbuds sit very precariously at the base of your ear canals.
 Smiling broadly or tilting my head, I can feel the buds inch out before I press them back in.

 The fit and finish is bad.